 What could be more classically British than enjoying a sumptuous afternoon tea?
 Made popular amongst the English wealthy classes in the 1840s, afternoon tea is traditionally a light meal eaten between 4.00 and 6.00pm to fill the gap between lunch and dinner.

 The Duchess Anna Maria of Bedford is widely credited as its creator and would often partake of afternoon tea with her friends at Woburn Abbey.
 The Woburn Hotel, part of The Bedford Estates, offers the ‘Duchess Anna Maria afternoon tea’ consisting of delicious freshly baked homemade scones with clotted cream and fruit preserve, a selection of finger sandwiches, pastries and cakes, and a pot of piping hot tea or coffee.
 This is currently served daily from 3.00 to 5.00pm and costs £16.95 per person.
-If you want to feel like the Duchess herself, why not enjoy afternoon tea in the Duchess’ very own tea room at the Abbey?
+If you want to feel like the Duchess herself, why not enjoy afternoon tea in the Duchess’ Tea Room within the grounds of Woburn Abbey?
 It is clear that the Duchess had a significant impact on British History with afternoon tea proving so popular that by the end of the nineteenth century it was observed by all classes alike.

 “The table was laid … there were the best things with a fat pink rose on the side of each cup; hearts of lettuce, thin bread and butter, and the crisp little cakes that had been baked in readiness that morning.”